alexgibson/alxgbsn.co.uk/_posts/2016-04-15-my-third-year-working-at-mozilla.md

 I worked on building an [integration test suite](http://bedrock.readthedocs.org/en/latest/testing.html) for bedrock, which we now run as part of our new [automated deployment pipeline](http://bedrock.readthedocs.org/en/latest/pipeline.html).
-This was a real learning curve for me being primarily a front-end developer, but something that has helped broaden my skills considerably.
+This was a real learning curve for me being primarily a front-end developer, but something that I think has helped broaden my skills.

 Tracking Protection
 -------------------